Icinga/icinga2/doc/6-troubleshooting.md

     [...]

-You can filter by name or type too.
+You can also filter by name and type:

     # icinga2 object list --name *ssh* --type Service
     Object 'localhost!ssh' of type 'Service':